 - A customer may withdraw consent at any time, subject to legal, regulatory, or contractual restrictions and reasonable notice.
+For example, if consent is required to perform the service requested by the customer, withdrawal of consent may result in termination of the service.
 Customers may contact EPAG at the address below for more information regarding the implications of doing so.

 EPAG shall limit the collection of personal information to that which is necessary for the identified purposes.
 EPAG shall collect personal information by fair and lawful means.

 - EPAG collects personal information primarily from its customers.